-Are you wondering if you can file for naturalization if you have a criminal conviction?
+Can you file for naturalization if you have a criminal conviction?
 According to the Immigration and Nationality Act (INA), lawful permanent residents (green card holders) who have been convicted of an “aggravated felony” on or after November 29, 1990, are permanently barred from establishing “good moral character” for naturalization.
-Since having a “good moral character” is one of the key requirements for a nationalization petition, if you have committed a crime and it is one of those considered very serious such as an aggravated felony, you may not be eligible for a naturalization petition.
+Since having a “good moral character” is one of the key requirements for a nationalization petition, if you have committed a crime that is considered very serious such as an aggravated felony, you may not be eligible for U.S. citizenship through naturalization petition.

-If you have been convicted of an aggravated felony, you may be punished by being deported and/or barred from ever becoming a U.S. citizen no matter how long you have previously resided in the United States.
+When you apply for naturalization to become a U.S. citizen, you will have to proof that you are a person of “good moral character”.
+You will need to disclose any and all arrests, citations, detentions, charges, and convictions, for any crime or offense—including traffic tickets.
+While not all of these records show the lack of “good moral character”, however if you have been convicted of a crime that is serious such as an aggravated felony, you may be punished by being deported and/or barred from ever becoming a U.S. citizen no matter how long you have previously resided in the United States.

 “(a) an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or